|

 to high shock environments.

-"dithering" mechanisms to reduce stiction effects by
+or magnetic "dithering" mechanisms to reduce stiction

-of bearing friction in the lower dynamic range.
+the coefficient of bearing friction in the lower dynamic range.

 Recent designs, utilizing high-resolution null detect systems,